qBioTurin/connector/README.md

 ```

 #### An example of connector analysis:
-The **MainListOfCommands.R** script contains the list of commands that can be used to reproduce the analysis described in the paper "CONNECTOR: fitting and clustering analysis of biological growth data".
+The **MainCommandsList.R** script contains the list of commands that can be used to reproduce the analysis described in the paper "CONNECTOR: fitting and clustering analysis of biological growth data".

 #### Diclaimer: